Treks to Machu Picchu

 Disadvantage 1: the route is less diverged than the other treks.
 It leads through the Andes Mountains but not through the upper-jungle.

-Disadvantage 2: you don’t finish in Machu Picchu, not even in Aguas Calientes, but in the village of Ollantaytambo.
-There, you’ll take the tourist train to Aguas Calientes, where you’ll stay for the night in a hotel.
-The next morning you’ll go up to visit Machu Picchu with a guide.
+Disadvantage 2: you do not finish in Machu Picchu, not even in Aguas Calientes, but in the village of Ollantaytambo.
+There, you will take the tourist train to Aguas Calientes, where you will stay for the night in a hotel.
+The next morning you will go up to visit Machu Picchu with a guide.